RhinoW/exe-kiteboarders.co.uk/content/spot-guide/duck-pond.md

 * The Exe Estuary is an important site for wildlife, including Sites of Special Scientific Interest (SSSI) and a Special Protection Area (SPA).
 During winter, tens of thousands of birds depend upon the Exe to rest and feed on their long migratory journeys from areas as far away as Siberia.
 * There are two Wildlife Refuges in operation - in pink on the map.
 * The main one (for us) is to the East (town side) of the launch and is **active between 15th September and the 31st of December**
-* There is also a permeant one around Dawlish Warren
+* There is also a permanent one around Dawlish Warren

 <div class="image-container text-center">
 <a href="/images/exmouth/duckpond-map.png">